kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 }

 // CapacitySharingPolicy defines how requests consume the available capacity.
+// A policy must have a default value to be applied when no value is explicitly provided.
-// The sharing policy can either specify a range of valid values or a discrete set of them.
+// ValidSharingValues can either specify a range of valid values or a discrete set of them.
-// Each policy has a default value, either explicitly or implicitly.
-// Exactly one of the consumption policies must be defined. type CapacitySharingPolicy struct {
+// Exactly one of them must be defined.
+// The default value must be a valid value. type CapacitySharingPolicy struct {
+   // Default specifies the default capacity to be used for a consumption request
+   //
+   // +required
+   Default resource.Quantity

    // DiscreteValues defines a set of acceptable quantity values in consuming requests.
    //
    // +optional
-   // +oneOf=SharingPolicy
+   // +oneOf=ValidSharingValues
    DiscreteValues *CapacitySharingPolicyDiscrete

    // ValueRange defines an acceptable quantity value range in consuming requests.
    //
    // +optional
-   // +oneOf=SharingPolicy
+   // +oneOf=ValidSharingValues
    ValueRange *CapacitySharingPolicyRange
 }

 // CapacitySharingPolicyDiscrete defines a set of discrete allowed capacity values.
-// If Options is not provided, only default value is valid.
-//
 // - If the requested amount is not listed in the options, it is rounded up to the next higher valid value.
 // - If the requested amount exceeds the maximum value in the available options, the request does not satisfy the policy,
 //   and the device cannot be allocated. type CapacitySharingPolicyDiscrete struct {
-    // Default specifies the default capacity to be used for a consumption request
-    // if no value is explicitly provided.
-    //
-    // +required
-    Default resource.Quantity

     // Options defines a list of additional valid capacity values that can be requested.
-    // The Default must not be one of the Options.
     //
     // +optional
     // +listType=atomic
     Options []resource.Quantity
 }

 // CapacitySharingPolicyRange defines a valid range for consumable capacity values.
 //